Licensing text and photos

 On other websites

 We do not permit our articles to be reused or reprinted on other websites for any reason and we do not syndicate to other websites.
-All our text is protected by international copyright laws and registered at the US Copyright Office.
+All our text is protected by international copyright laws and articles from this site are registered at the US Copyright Office.
 We do not tolerate misuse of our copyright material and we routinely scan for copyright infringement.
 We will take action against unlawfully copied material whenever we find it and vigorously pursue all legal remedies available to us.
 Please be aware that "willful" copyright infringement can involve severe financial and even criminal penalties (in the United States, for example, possible "remedies" are specified in US Code Title 17, Chapter 5, §504, §505, §506).

 If you have any questions or you'd like more help with licensing, please don't hesitate to contact us.